-Yes - executive compensation in the last five years has tended to move away from stock options and include more cash and restricted stock in awards.
-In order to react to the evolving executive compensation arena and to preserve deductibility of awards under Section 162(m) to the greatest extent possible, we are proposing some additional changes to the Omnibus Plan.
-Under the Omnibus Plan, a cash award (even if performance-based) may not exceed \$1,000,000 (the "Cash Award Limit").
-To provide us greater flexibility in designing compensation plans and awards, we are proposing that the Cash Award Limit be increased to \$5,000,000.
+Additionally, executive compensation in the last five years has tended to move away from stock options and include more cash and restricted stock in awards.
+Under the Omnibus Plan, however, a cash award (even if performance-based) may not exceed \$1,000,000 (the "Cash Award Limit")-any excess would not be deductible.
+Accordingly, to provide us greater flexibility in designing compensation plans and awards, we are proposing that the Cash Award Limit be increased to \$5,000,000.